BrianHicks/brianthicks.com/content/post/sets-member-size.md

 ## Balanced Lies

-I have a confession to make: our implementation of `insert` (and therefore `fromList`) behaves badly right now.
+I have a confession to make: our implementation of `insert` (and thus `fromList`) behaves badly right now.
 It's quite naive!
-Ideally, if you ran `fromList [1, 2, 3, 4, 5]` you'd get this:
+In an ideal world, if you ran `fromList [1, 2, 3, 4, 5]` you'd get this:

 {{< figure src="/images/sets/one-through-five-balanced.png"
            caption="A balanced tree containing the numbers 1 through 5." >}}